 Let’s put this to practice and wonder no more: After discovering a cache of old BBS registration form printouts I decided to hunt down those ex-members, armed with names and answers they gave some 20 years ago.

 It’s not quite BIG DATA — but it’s personal data nonetheless.

 And guess what?
 I found most of them.
 They’re nice and respectable members of society, married with children, or boring old farts.
 A great many have emigrated.
-Those that I couldn’t find are presumed dead, deactivated, or staunch refuseniks of Facebook.
+The few that I couldn’t find are presumed dead, deactivated, or staunch refuseniks of Facebook.

-Consider that two decades ago these were ordinary people who confided personal details to the SysOp — the provider of a service.
-Have I broken their trust?
+Consider that two decades ago these were ordinary people who confided personal details to me, the SysOp — the provider of a service.
+Have I now broken their trust?

 Never would they have expected this information to reach beyond its intended recipient, nor should any of it be held against them for insidious or commercial purposes.
 How can we trust Facebook with anything if they’re eavesdropping?
 Can we really trust Google not to be evil?
 Can I trust my car or thermostat to leak neither water nor personal data?

 Here’s hoping we’ll never need to find out.